About The Summit Foundation

 Established in 1991, The Summit Foundation, a private family foundation, is committed to a world where people can thrive and nature can flourish – a world in which one is not sacrificed for the other.
 We seek to promote the health and well-being of the planet – its people and its natural environment – by achieving gender equality, protecting the earth’s biodiversity and making cities livable.
 Grant-making is directed toward three program priorities:

-- Empowering Girls, which seeks to empower marginalized girls by transforming their social, reproductive and economic lives;
+- Equality for Women and Girls , which seeks to achieve gender equality for marginalized women and girls by transforming their social, reproductive and economic lives;

 - Conserving the Mesoamerican Reef, with the long term goal of ensuring that the Mesoamerican Reef thrives as a healthy, productive ecosystem capable of supporting vibrant economies and providing abundant marine resources for generations to come; and